mate-academy/py-brute-force-password/README.md

     return sha256(to_hash.encode("utf-8")).hexdigest()
 ```

-And yes, your task is to find these passwords, and print them to console.
+And yes, your task is to find these 10 passwords (8-numeric symbols strings), and print them to console.

 Notes: